rahulc0dy/micro-auth/docs/containers.md

+Here is an improved version of your documentation with the requested enhancements for maintainability and troubleshooting.

+---

 # Running and Extending This Project with Containers

 ## 1. **How This Project Uses Containerization**

-- Your project ships with a **Dockerfile** that describes how to build a container image for the app.
+- This project provides a **Dockerfile** describing how to build a container image for the app.
-- The app container is designed to run using either Docker, Podman, or in orchestrated environments.
+- The app container can run using Docker, Podman, or in orchestration environments.
-- **Multiservice development** is enabled via `docker-compose.yaml` (add services like Postgres easily here).
+- **Multi-service development** is enabled via `docker-compose.yaml`.
+You can add services like Postgres as needed.
-- All configurations (such as database connection settings) are manged via environment variables.
+- All configurations (such as database connection settings) are managed via environment variables.

 ---